OneIdentity/IdentityManager.PoSh/README.md

 #### Show possible events for an entity

-To get a list of possible events to trigger for an specific entity use:
+To get a list of possible events to trigger for a specific entity use:

     Get-Event -Entity $p1